Programm

 Building on exchanges held throughout the current Work Plans programming period (2023-2025), the workshop will showcase inspiring examples from across the Alps – including funding schemes, new digitalization processes, procurement models, training initiatives and regulatory approaches.
 Contributions from the Alpine Space Program and key regional experts will enrich the debate.
 The workshop aims to engage a broad audience – from public authorities and research to business, civil society and youth – to spark new policies, projects and shared action in support of a circular Alpine future.

-Workshop #3 Fast-tracking the Energy Transition for a Carbon-neutral Alpine Region: Policy Recommendations from Work Plans 2023-2025
+Workshop #2 Fast-tracking the Energy Transition for a Carbon-neutral Alpine Region: Policy Recommendations from Work Plans 2023-2025

 Contibutor(s): Action Group 2, Action Group 4 and Action Group 9

-Given the sensitive mountainous environment which is more prone to climate-related events, the necessity to accelerate measures towards decarbonisation is particularly apparent in an Alpine context.
-Stepping up measures towards higher energy efficiency will not only lead to lower CO2 emissions, but can also tackle the energy crisis.
-This workshop, based on the activities of AG2, AG4 and AG9 in the cross cutting priority "Energy transition" from 2022 to 2025 will deliver some key results and discuss the following steps.
+This workshop, based on the activities of AG2, AG4 and AG9 in the cross-cutting priority "Energy transition" from 2022 to 2025 will deliver some key results and discuss the following steps.
 A special focus will be on the transport sector which accounts for 30% of overall energy consumption and around a quarter of greenhouse gas emissions in the EU.

-Workshop #4 Ecological connectivity in the Alpine region: strategic tools and pathways for implementation
+Workshop #3 Ecological connectivity in the Alpine region: strategic tools and pathways for implementation

-Contributor(s): Action Group 7, Actoin Group 6
+Contributor(s): Action Group 7, Action Group 6

 The workshop will provide an overview of the work developed on ecological connectivity in the Alps.
-The aim is to emphasize the importance of integrating ecological connectivity into spatial planning as a foundation for achieving the COP15 30x30 goal and other major macro regional and EU biodiversity goals (NRL, no net land take, among others) and also the importance of developing strategic partnerships to facilitate implementation.
+The aim is to emphasize the importance of integrating ecological connectivity into spatial planning as a foundation for achieving the COP15 30x30 goal and other major macro regional and EU biodiversity goals (NRL, no net land take, among others) and the importance of developing strategic partnerships to facilitate implementation.

-Through concrete implementation examples, the main challenges faced on different scales and the success factors are illustrated.
-The session has the goal of inspiring potential actions that could be pursued and supported by AG6, AG7 and the Alpine Convention
+Through concrete implementation examples, the main challenges faced on different scales, and the success factors are illustrated.
+The session has the goal of inspiring potential actions that could be pursued and supported by AG6, AG7 and the Alpine Convention.

 Contributor(s): Action Group 6

-Workshop #8 Embedding in Practice: Aligning EUSALP Priorities and EU Funding Instruments
+Workshop #5 Embedding in Practice: Aligning EUSALP Priorities and EU Funding Instruments

 Contributor(s): EUSALP Co-Presidency

-Workshop #7 Bringing the new mission-oriented approach to work
+Workshop #6 Bringing the new mission-oriented approach to work (3h)

-Contributor(s): EUSALP Co-Presidency, TSS
+Contributor(s): EUSALP Co-Presidency, EUSALP Secretariat

 Workshop Session II